NiceOpenSource/posttolemmy/README.md

 ## On Google Chrome and other Chromium based browser :large_blue_circle: :green_circle: :yellow_circle: :red_circle:
-The .crx package is theorically compatible with all Chromium based browser, the only change is the extension page, for example: in Opera it would be ``opera://extensions``
+The .crx package is theorically compatible with all Chromium based browser.
+Depending on the browser you could need to find the extension page by yourself.

 So far, the compatibility have been tested successfully on Chrome, Chromium and Opera.
 1. :file_folder: Download the last release of the [packaged extension](https://github.com/NiceOpenSource/posttolemmy/releases/latest) for Chrome (.crx)
-2. 🧩 Open the ``chrome://extensions/`` page in Chrome browser
+2. 🧩 Open the ``chrome://extensions/`` page in your chromium browser
 3. :open_file_folder:  Drag and drop the .crx into the browser window
 4. :hammer_and_wrench: Click on the puzzle to pin the add-on to the extension toolbar
 5. :mouse: Open the extension using the icon at the top-right corner of your browser window and input the login intels to your Lemmy instance